OsatoOsazuwa/OsatoOsazuwa/README.md

 # Hi there, I'm Osato! 👋
 ## 👨‍💻 About Me
-- 🌱 I’m transitioning into tech, focusing on data science and machine learning.
+- 🌱 Transitioned into tech, focusing on data science and machine learning.
 - 💼 Former finance professional with expertise in Python, SQL, and Tableau.
 - 🌍 Open to global opportunities to contribute and grow in the tech industry.